Dr. Gabriele Jones

 Andrea believes in providing a holistic, trauma informed, strengths-based approach working in collaboration with clients to help individuals and families balance acceptance of life circumstances while working towards desired changes.
 Andrea utilizes therapeutic techniques from Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), along with motivational interviewing and mindfulness practices.
 It is common for people to feel overwhelmed, helpless, and even at times hopeless, leading to a sense of being "stuck".
 Andrea strives to meet each person where they are and establish a comfortable, trusting, non-judgmental environment so they can explore paths to working through difficult situations and foster a greater sense of meaning, personal growth, and control over their lives.
 Andrea's approach focuses on treating the person as a whole and recognizes the uniqueness and impact of the client's lived experience.

-Jessica Cramer, MSW, LCSWA
+Jessica Cramer, MSW, LCSW

-Jessica is a Licensed Clinical Social Worker Associate who graduated with her master’s degree in social work from Appalachian State University in 2021.
+Jessica is a Licensed Clinical Social Worker who graduated with her master’s degree in social work from Appalachian State University in 2021.
 She has worked in schools, in a residential group home and in community based work focusing on families.
 Jessica has worked with toddlers, children, teenagers and adults in various settings.
 She has worked with children and adolescents diagnosed with anxiety, depression ADHD, Bipolar Disorder, PTSD and Autism Spectrum Disorder.
 She is familiar with play therapy and often uses those techniques with her younger clientele to treat trauma and various behavioral issues.
 Jessica has also worked with couples struggling to connect with one another and parents needing a little guidance on how to communicate boundaries and structure with their children.
 Jessica believes in working holistically with her clients often using art therapy, journaling, mindfulness and somatic expression with her clients.
 She uses a strengths-based, client-centered techniques because she knows that her clients are the experts of their own experiences.
 It is common to feel stuck, low or at a loss as to what to do in your life to feel better.
 Jessica strives to create a safe, non-judgmental space to help you do just that.
+Jessica works remotely offering telehealth services only.

-Mary M. Godin, MA, LPA, LCMHC
+Mary M. Godin, MA, LPA, LCMHC-S

 Clinical Director and Founder of Anchor Psychological & Counseling Services, PLLC